mohamedtarek10/Face-Recognition-/README.md

 ## Training

-The model is trained using the training dataset with the Adam optimizer and categorical_crossentropy loss.
+The model is trained using the training dataset with the Adam optimizer and sparse_categorical_crossentropy loss.
 Callbacks such as ModelCheckpoint, ReduceLROnPlateau, and EarlyStopping are used to monitor and improve training performance.

 ## Real-time